-Numerous career choices are available to accounting graduates, including working in notfor-profit accounting (for the Seventh-day Adventist denomination or other not-for-profit entities), public accounting, industry (ranging from small businesses to large corporations), and governmental accounting.
+Numerous career choices are available to accounting graduates, including working in not-for-profit accounting (for the Seventh-day Adventist denomination or other not-for-profit entities), public accounting, industry (ranging from small businesses to large corporations), and governmental accounting.

 ACCT 315 Intermediate Accounting I 4

 ACCT 316 Intermediate Accounting II 4

-ACCT Electives 13
+ACCT Electives 10

-Total: 21
+Total: 18

 Electives to be selected from the following courses

 ACCT 317 Cost Accounting 3

 ACCT 319 Fund Accounting 3

 ACCT 412 Auditing 3

 ACCT 415 Advanced Accounting 3

 ACCT 417 Accounting Information Systems 3

-ACCT 418 Federal Income Taxes 4
+Federal Income Taxes.....

-^{}MATH 110 is a prerequisite for MATH 241.

-uon business Auministra 3 counting Internship ACCT 492 Acco e, B.B.A.
-Finance, olores these ess Administration in Finance prepares students with the skills nece ess demands and those for the future.
-This finance curriculum exp ncial analysis and control of individual business firms.
-It applies management, investment, the valuation and selection of securities nonetary and banking system on economic activity. to meet today's busine the principles of finan principles to financial n 3 3 3 9 21 estment Principlesernational Finance BUAD 452 Inte BUAD 488 Adva BUAD 493 Mor d from the following courses Electives to be selected 4 4 3 3 3 3 3 ermediate Accounting I ACCT 316 Inte ACCT 418 Fede BUAD 251 Proj BUAD 383 Fina BUAD 422 Port BUAD 491 Sele tional Business, B.B.A. nternat their nance more is the current growth area for most organizations: large and small ations, and the public sector.
-Students wishing to maximize both eir promotional opportunities in management, marketing, and fir portunities of travel and cross-cultural activities will find that the the international arena of business the more likely they will find cornational Finance. not-for-profit organiza career options and the while enjoying the opp familiar they are with t satisfaction.
-3 3 3 9 21 ernational Finance BUAD 453 Cros BUAD 454 Inte MKTG 452 Inte d from the following courses Electives to be selected 3 3 3 3 3 3 Project Management BUAD 251 BUAD 311 BUAD 317 BUAD 372 BUAD 492 HIST 312/GEOG 317 HIST/POLS 320 can be satisfied by at least 1 semester of ACA
+ACCT 492 Accounting Internship 3 ---------- ----------------------- ---

+Finance, B.B.A.

+The Bachelor of Business Administration in Finance prepares students with the skills necessary to meet today's business demands and those for the future.
+This finance curriculum explores the principles of financial analysis and control of individual business firms.
+It applies these principles to financial management, investment, the valuation and selection of securities, and the influence of the monetary and banking system on economic activity.

+BUAD 433 BUAD 452 BUAD 488 BUAD 493 Investment Principles International Finance Advanced Finance Money and Banking Electives Total: 3 3 3 6 18 Electives to be sel ected from the following courses ACCT 315 Intermediate Accounting I 4 ACCT 418 Intermediate Accounting II Federal Income Tax 4 ACCT 418 BUAD 251 4 BUAD 251 BUAD 383 Project Management Finance Theory and Structure of Financial Markets 3 BUAD 422 Portfolio Management 3

+International Business, B.B.A.

+BUAD 491

+BUAD 492

+International business is the current growth area for most organizations: large and small firms, not-for-profit organizations, and the public sector.
+Students wishing to maximize both their career options and their promotional opportunities in management, marketing, and finance while enjoying the opportunities of travel and cross-cultural activities will find that the more familiar they are with the international arena of business the more likely they will find career satisfaction.

+Selected Topics.....

+Business Internship.....

+BUAD 452 International Finance 3

+BUAD 453 Cross-Cultural Studies 3

+BUAD 454 International Management 3

+MKTG 452 International Marketing 3

+Electives 6

+Total: 18

+Electives to be selected from the following courses

+Licetives to be selected from the johowing courses

+BUAD 251 Project Management 3

+BUAD 317 Business Communication 3

+BUAD 372 Human Resource Management 3

+BUAD 492 Business Internship or

+Intermediate-Level Language 3

+HIST 312/GEOG 317 Historical and Political Geography 3

+HIST/POLS 320 American International Relations 3

+^{} can be satisfied by at least 1 semester of ACA